Survival Hunter Spec DPS Guide

 Talents are easily changed to suit particular situations.
 Makes sure you have a stack of Tome of the Clear Mind in your bags and then tweak talents and glyphs to suit particular encounters.
 Our picks for general use are checked: Best talent.

-1. Best talent Posthaste is a maneuverability boost and is useful for getting “over there” right now.
+1. Posthaste is a maneuverability boost and is useful for getting “over there” right now.

 2. Narrow Escape is the weakest talent of this tier.
 There’s very few reasons to take this at this time (unless the tank has died and you need to escape the trash mob coming for you.)

-1. Best talent Silencing Shot gives us the best overall utility of this tier when fighting caster mobs.
+1. Silencing Shot gives us the best overall utility of this tier when fighting caster mobs.

 1. Exhilaration is nice, just not quite as nice as some of the other talents in this tier.
 It’s better for situations where damage will come in bursts.